davidhyongae2/web_scrape-1/README.md

 ## Parsing of HTTPS, facts about the business.

-1. Manually curate and scrape HTTPS, maps, images from a website using Python need more linguistic parsing knowledge to improve the context.
+1. Manually curate and scrape HTTPS, maps, images from a website using Python <br>
+   need more linguistic parsing knowledge to improve the context.

 2. This is a tool for looking through a website to gather words, HTTPS as a CSV output.